 Despite the global economic crisis in 2007–2008 neoliberalism has continued to reign supreme.
 This highly important book sheds light on new forms of authoritarian neoliberalism underpinning this rule.
 From themes such as labour, security and gender to the EU, Turkey and Greece, analyses emphasise the centrality of the state in securing capitalist accumulation.
 A must-read for academics and activists alike interested in challenging ongoing exploitation.
 I strongly recommend this book.

-Andreas Bieler, Professor of Political Economy, University of Nottingham and author of The Struggle for a Social Europe
+— Andreas Bieler, Professor of Political Economy, University of Nottingham

 This excellent book is a true page turner, a must-read for political economists and social scientists more generally trying to understand the contemporary evolution of neoliberal capitalism and forms of coercive (state) power.
 Building on a cutting-edge critical theorisation and a refined conceptual toolkit, the contributions expose in an uncompromising fashion various subtle, as well as outright violent authoritarian guises in which neoliberal experiments have become manifest around the world.
 Well-researched, well-written, and thoroughly historicized, the contributions disclose the disciplinary and repressive dimensions of real existing neoliberalism that hitherto have been off the scholarly radar, while at the same time also pointing to pockets of resistance.
 The book succeeds like no other in taking the existing debate on neoliberalism to the next level and hereby sets the research agenda for the future.

-Angela Wigger, Associate Professor of Global Political Economy, Radboud University, The Netherlands
+— Angela Wigger, Associate Professor Global Political Economy, Radboud University